kanekescom/laravel-siasn-referensi/README.md

 php artisan vendor:publish --tag="siasn-referensi-config"
 ```

-Or you can do everything you need to do by running the command:
+Or, all installations can be completed with the install command:

 ```bash
 php artisan siasn-referensi:install